-Tip: Molecular Devices recommends that you review the documentation before installing or using the ImageXpress Pico system or the CellReporterXpress software.
+Tip: We recommend that you review the documentation before installing or using the ImageXpress Pico system or the CellReporterXpress software.

 About This Guide

 This guide is intended for the scientist or IT professional installing the ImageXpress Pico system.
 It describes the day-one activities and helps you set up the instrument, including the CellReporterXpress software.